Brand Intelligence

 Actionable Insights

-1. Remediation Guidance: The solution should provide clear guidance on how to mitigate threats once they are identified.
+• Remediation Guidance: The solution should provide clear guidance on how to mitigate threats.

-2. Incident Response Support: Assistance or integration with incident response processes to speed up your ability to address threats.
+• Incident Response Support: Integrate the solution with incident response processes.
+This will speed up your ability to remediate threats.